Characterization of graphs without even $F$-orientations: Preliminaries

-\Prf The proof follows by induction, using the argument obtained in the proof of Theorem \ref{theorem5.3}
+\Prf The proof follows by induction, using the argument obtained in the proof of Theorem \ref{theorem5.3}.

-\begin{theorem} Let $G_0$ be a minimal counterexample to Theorem \ref{theorem3.5MAIN}$(i)$.
+\begin{theorem} Let $G_0$ be a minimal counterexample to Theorem \ref{theorem3.5MAIN}.
 Then $G_0$ is a non--Petersen brick. \end{theorem}

-\Prf By Claim \ref{claim2.8} $G_0$ is not the Petersen graph.
+\Prf By Lemma \ref{claim2.8} $G_0$ is not the Petersen graph.
 By Lemma \ref{lemma5.1} and Theorem \ref{theorem5.3}, $G_0$ is $3$--connected and not bipartite.
 Now suppose that $G_0$ is not a brick.
 Then, by definition, $G_0$ has a non--trivial tight cut.
-Hence, by Claim \ref{claim4.15}, $G_0$ has a barrier cut.
-So by Claim \ref{claim4.13} there exists a barrier $B$ with odd components $H_1$, $\ldots$, $H_n$ ($n\ge 2$) of $G_0-B$ such that there are no even components and $E(B)=\emptyset$.
-Since $G_0$ is non--bipartite, using Lemma \ref{lemma5.7} and also its notation, there is no loss of generality in assuming that $H_1$ is non--trivial and that $G_1$ has no even $F_1$--orientation.
+Hence, by Lemma \ref{claim4.15}, $G_0$ has a barrier cut.
+So by Lemma \ref{claim4.13} there exists a barrier $B$ with odd components $H_1$, $\ldots$, $H_n$ ($n\ge 2$) of $G_0-B$ such that there are no even components and $E(B)=\emptyset$.
+Since $G_0$ is non--bipartite, using Lemma \ref{lemma5.7} and also its notation, w.l.o.g. we assume that $H_1$ is non--trivial and that $G_1$ has no even $F_1$--orientation.
 Therefore, by minimality, $G_1$ has a central subgraph $H$ such that $F_1$ induced a $1$--factor and $H$ is an even subdivision of some graph in {\cal W}.
 As in the proof of Theorem \ref{theorem5.3}, using Lemma \ref{lemma5.2}, we may also assume that $y_1 \in V(H)$, $2\le deg_H(y_1) \le 3$ and $(y_1,a_1) \in E(H)$.